Blood Cancer

 Common signs and symptoms of blood cancers

 A blood cancer diagnosis is usually made when you experience signs or symptoms, such as pain, fever, fatigue, weight loss, nausea, vomiting, skin rash, sore throat, cough, or shortness of breath.
-Other conditions, such as infection, may also cause these signs and symptoms.
+Other conditions, such as infection, may cause these signs and symptoms.

 Who are at risk of developing blood cancer